lucastrindadesilva/algorithms-and-data-structures-library/README.md

 ### Algorithms List

+- **Longest Palindromic Substring**: Given a string s, return the longest palindromic substring in s.
+A string is called a palindrome string if the reverse of that string is the same as the original string.

 - **Palindromic Substrings Counter**: Counter the number of palindromic substrings of a string.

 - **Priority Queue**: It is an abstract data-type similar to a regular queue or stack data structure in which each element additionally has a priority associated with it.
 In a priority queue, an element with high priority is served before an element with low priority.
 In some implementations, if two elements have the same priority, they are served according to the order in which they were enqueued; in other implementations ordering of elements with the same priority remains undefined.